3rd Battalion, Royal Anglian Regiment

-The 3rd Battalion, Royal Anglian Regiment "The Steelbacks" is the Army Reserve unit of the Royal Anglian Regiment and is made up of volunteers who train in their spare time as soldiers.
-It was established on 1 April 2006, it was formed from five of the six companies of the East of England Regiment with A, B, C, E and HQ companies (all Royal Anglian cap badge) going to 3 Royal Anglian and D Company (Worcestershire and Sherwood Foresters cap badge) going to the 4th (V) Battalion, Mercian Regiment.
-In 2021, under the Future Soldier it was announced that the 19th Brigade would be reformed with its headquarters in York.
-The brigade will be tasked with home defence and home 'resilience' duties.
-The Brigade reformed on 23 July 2022) under command of 1st (United Kingdom) Division.
-Their Brigade Flash will no longer be the Desert Rat, it will be replaced with a Black Panther Head.
+The 3rd Battalion was formed on 1 April 2006 from five of the six companies of the East of England Regiment.
+A, B, C, E and HQ companies (all wearing the Royal Anglian cap badge) transferred to 3rd Royal Anglian, whilst D Company (Worcestershire and Sherwood Foresters cap badge) joined the 4th (V) Battalion of the Mercian Regiment.
+In 2021, under the Future Soldier programme, the battalion was assigned to the re-formed 19th Light Brigade, headquartered in York and tasked with home defence and homeland resilience operations.
+The brigade re-formed on 23 July 2022 under command of 1st (United Kingdom) Division, adopting a Black Panther Head as its formation sign, replacing the historic Desert Rat flash.